JaXRTS/jaxrts/doc/source/index.rst

 .. image:: images/jaxrts_logo.svg
    :width: 600

-X-ray Thomson scattering (XRTS) is a diagnostics widely used in the warm dense matter and dense plasma community.
+X-ray Thomson scattering (XRTS) is a diagnostic widely used in the warm dense matter and dense plasma community.
 The theory of XRTS has been discussed in many publications, e.g.
 :cite:`Glenzer.2009, Gregori.2003, Gregori.2004, Wunsch.2011, Chapman.2015`,

 Since the method of XRTS embarked, many models have been formulated to calculate spectra.
-This code aims on collecting several of these efforts and thereby assist experiment analysis and planning with easy forward calculations.
+This code collects several of these efforts and thereby assists experiment analysis and planning with easy forward calculations.
-Splitting the full signal in different contributions, according to the Chihara decomposition :cite:`Chihara.2000, Gregori.2003`, we allow users to combine different implemented models, applicable to different plasma conditions and involving varying computational cost and find a description according to their needs.
+By splitting the full signal in different contributions according to the Chihara decomposition :cite:`Chihara.2000, Gregori.2003`, we allow users to combine the implemented models, applicable to different plasma conditions and involving varying computational cost to find a description according to their needs.

 This documentation aims on providing an overview about the capabilities of jaxrts, and should help you taking your first steps.
 A discussion focussing on more details about the physics implemented is currently in the works.
-A detailed description of jaxrts module is available under :doc:`module_overview`.
+A detailed description of the ``jaxrts`` module is available under :doc:`module_overview`.
 If you prefer to learn by examples, we kindly refer you to the :doc:`example gallery<gen_examples/index>`.